Share

 Using retirement savings to repay debt is generally not recommended.
 It can jeopardize your future financial security.
 However, in some cases, it might make sense if the debt is overwhelming and other options have been exhausted.
 It's crucial to weigh the long-term consequences and consult with a financial advisor before making such a decision.

-For more information on managing credit card debt, check out our guide on credit card debt relief.
+For more information on managing your personal finances, check out our guide on how to make better financial decisions.